Impeachment takeaways: Trump’s iron grip, McConnell delivers

 THAT WAS QUICK

 Whether rushed or not, the impeachment was the fastest impeachment ever.
-The House vote to impeach Trump a week before Christmas, less than three months after Pelosi launched the impeachment inquiry.
+The House voted to impeach Trump a week before Christmas, less than three months after Pelosi launched the impeachment inquiry.

 After a four-week delay while Democrats pressed for rules changes to extend the trial, House Democrats carried the formal articles of impeachment against Trump to the Senate in mid-January.